By Robert Emmet Hernan

-Some fifty families, all of whom had been certified as having the disease, agreed to binding mediation.
-It was viewed as the traditional method for resolving disputes.
+Some fifty families, all of whom had been certified as having the dis- ease, agreed to binding mediation, which was viewed as the traditional method for resolving disputes.
 After about a year of mediation, each living certified patient was provided a lump sum payment of ¥1.9 million ($5,515 in 1968), a maximum annuity of ¥180,000 ($155), and a medical allowance.
 Each family of a dead certified patient received a maximum sum of ¥3 million ($11,100).
-Thirty families who were certified filed a lawsuit against Chisso in June 1969 that was modeled on the Niigata litigation.
+Thirty families who were certified filed a lawsuit against Chisso in June 1969, modeled on the Niigata litigation.
 The lawsuit brought more antagonism from the community.
 The victims were seen as declaring themselves worthy of special consideration and attention, and as unwilling to endure their suffering in passive silence.

 Ishimure’s writing also attracted the attention of the famous American photographer W. Eugene Smith.
-Smith and his wife Aileen Mioko Sprague stayed in Minamata for three years photographing victims and documenting the disease.
-They lived simply with a family of one of the early victims, sharing part of the modest house and eventually renting a barn for a darkroom and workspace.
+Smith and his wife Aileen stayed in Minamata for three years, photographing victims and documenting the disease.
+They lived simply with a family of one of the early victims, sharing part of the modest house and eventually renting a barn for a dark- room and workspace.
 Aileen photographed along with Eugene, acted as interpreter, undertook the necessary research, and shared in the writing, layout, and printing of photographs for the project.
-Smith could speak only a few words of Japanese but he went everywhere, observing, and photographing the victims and their families.
+Smith could speak only a few words of Japanese, but he went everywhere, observing and photographing the victims and their families.
 He was so ubiquitous, with cameras and lenses hanging all over him, that the locals called him “the camera store operator.”
 As omnipresent as he was, Smith was also patient, never intruding, always waiting for that perfect moment, the perfect photograph.

 Tomoko became one of Smith’s favorite subjects.
 He and Aileen lived near Tomoko’s family; they walked by frequently, even babysitting for Tomoko while her parents attended rallies and protests.
 Smith’s photo of Tomoko being bathed by her mother—a modern Pietà—remains one of the most compelling photographs of the twentieth century.

 Tomoko was certified, but many others were turned away.
 Once denied the status, there was little the victims could do.
-One victim’s son Teruo Kawamoto, however, challenged the government’s system.
+However, one victim’s son, Teruo Kawamoto, challenged the government’s system.
 Kawamoto cared for his father throughout his illness, and he was angry that the bureaucracy had denied his father the recognition that he deserved.
 Even after his father’s death, Kawamoto pursued his father’s claim for certification.
-When told that there was no way of proving the claim since his father had died, Kawamoto dug up his father’s corpse and delivered it to the hospital, demanding that an autopsy be performed to prove that his father died of Minamata Disease.
+When told that there was no way of proving the claim since his father had died, Kawamoto dug up his father’s corpse and delivered it to the hospital, demanding that an autopsy be performed to prove that his father had died of Minamata Disease.

 Kawamoto wanted direct, face-to-face negotiations with Chisso, particularly its president.
 He felt that only by engaging Chisso face-to-face could the company be forced to acknowledge its responsibility for the suffering it had caused the victims and their families.

 On December 7, 1971, Kawamoto and Ishimure, along with several hundred supporters, appeared at Chisso headquarters in Tokyo and presented their demands for direct negotiations.
 The group demanded ¥30 million ($90,000) for each patient as well as an apology from Chisso.
-For many, an apology from Chisso and its acceptance of responsibility for the problem was the primary goal of their efforts, not financial compensation.
+For many, an apology from Chisso and its acceptance of responsibility for the problem, not financial compensation, was the primary goal of their efforts.